 - Doesn’t have automated parking recommendations based on usage data.

-- Doesn’t work with Azure or Google.
+- Doesn’t work with Azure, Google, or Alibaba Cloud

-- Doesn’t park RDS or ASG.
+- Doesn’t park databases (RDS) or auto scaling groups (ASG).

 If you’re looking for an alternative to writing your own scripts (which is not the best answer), if you’re purely using AWS and EC2 instances, and if you are comfortable with all the PaaS offerings mentioned, then you might be okay with the Amazon EC2 scheduler.
 The solution works, although it comes with a lot of the same drawbacks that custom scripting has, and we have another option…